worldpeaceenginelabs/1-MEGABYTE-INFINITY-STORE/README.md

 #####
 # Not only for user-databases
-I just realised that it works with every kind of data, security integrated.<br><br>
+I just realised that it works with every kind of data.<br>
-You can hash every file and every piece of data down to a hash sized 0.0003 MB.<br><br>
-In the case of a big video it would mean long encoding and decoding times, so you usually avoid that to do.<br><br>
-But we simply exchange download time and storage space for computational time, which is a good deal dependant on file size and available cpu power.<br>
 <br>
 The Infinity Store works best with very small files, so everything that is able to be compressed could go too.<br>
 Use-case dependant we also dont need 3333 backups for each application, feature or community.<br>